Fire Safety Lesson Plan Activities For Speech Therapy

 Fire Prevention Week (which is the week of October 9th each year) is a great opportunity to use the theme of fire safety in your speech therapy sessions.
 After all, is there anything more important than teaching your students how to be safe, should a fire (big or small) ever occur?
 I'm making it easy for you by gathering tons of links to fire prevention and safety-themed activities to use in speech therapy (including teletherapy!) sessions.

-Boom Cards are my go-to for most themes, and fire prevention week is no different!
-This deck has at least an activity or two for all of my elementary students.
+Boom Cards are my go-to for most themes, and Fire Prevention Week is no different!
+This deck has at least an activity or two for all of my elementary students. (also available here on Boom Learning).
 It targets goals of sequencing, answering wh- questions, vocabulary, description, pronouns, inferences, reading comprehension, and articulation.
 Wowza!

 For students working on text comprehension and inferencing, this non-fiction passage offers questions with visuals and without.
-The passages throughout this Boom Card deck can actually be used for many fall themes to monitor progress and target goals, and Fire Prevention Week is no exception!
+The passages throughout this Boom Card deck (Boom Learning link) can actually be used for many fall themes to monitor progress and target goals, and Fire Prevention Week is no exception!

 Don't miss this FREE one-page activity for mixed groups!
 With language and articulation targets right on the page, it's incredibly simple to hit all the goals with this one simple resource.
 Open it on a PDF reader on a computer or tablet, or print the black/white version!